Specializing in retirement planning and personalized investment management.

 Long-term care (LTC) is usually not medical care, but a range of services that supports your personal care needs.
 These are often called “activities of daily living” (ADLs) and include: eating, bathing, dressing, transferring, toileting, and continence.
 Studies show that at least 70% of people 65 and older will need long-term care support and services at some point in their lifetimes.

 Some people can self-insure this risk, but others may need long-term care insurance.
 LTC insurance premiums have rapidly increased over the past several years as insurance companies found that more people than expected were filing claims.
-According to a 2014 Genworth study:
+According to a 2023 Morningstar article on long-term care statistics:

 Most people assume LTC insurance is to help pay for nursing home care, but in reality, LTC insurance can help you avoid a nursing home by paying for home health care and assisted living.